botfront/botfront/botfront/docs/guide/rasa/stories/custom_actions.md

 You probably figured it out: `actions` is our folder of interest.

-Adding custom actions is fairly easy:
+#### Launch the watcher

-1. Run `botfront watch` from the root of your project folder to automatically rebuild your action server on file changes.
+The first thing to do is to launch the watcher.
+Symply run `botfront watch` from the root of your project.
+Any change in the `actions` folder will rebuild and restart the actions server so you can test the actions in Botfront

-2. Add your actions to the `actions/my_actions.py` file.
+#### Write custom actions

+All actions in the `actions` folder will be found by the watcher.
+You can add actions to the default `my_actions.py` file or add new files.

+#### Verify that your actions are registered

-3. Run `botfront logs` and verify that your actions are correctly imported.
-You should see something like ` INFO:rasa_sdk.executor:Registered function for 'action_guests'.`
+Run `botfront logs` and verify that your actions are correctly imported.
+You should see something like ` INFO:rasa_sdk.executor:Registered function for 'action_guests'.` for each action in the folder.

+#### Add your action to the conversation
-4. From the [conversation builder guide](/rasa/conversation-builder/#actions), add your action to the conversation.
+From the [conversation builder guide](/rasa/conversation-builder/#actions), add your action to the conversation.

+## Deployment
+You can build your action server Docker image with the `Dockerfile.production` found in your project folder.